ontodev/droid/README.md

 - `:env` specifies the environment variables to use with all commands that run in the given project.
 - `:server-port` is the port that the server will listen on.
 - `:secure-site` is either true or false and indicates whether the server will use the `https://` or `http://` protocol.
+- `:local-mode`, if set to true, will instruct DROID to authenticate to GitHub using a personal access token read from the environment variable PERSONAL_ACCESS_TOKEN.
+Note that if this environment variable is not set, then setting `:local-mode` to true will have no effect.
 - `:site-admin-github-ids` is a hash-set of github userids who are considered site administrators.
 - `:github-app-id` is the ID of the GitHub App to use for authentication
 - `:pem-file` is the file, relative to DROID's root directory, containing the private key to use for authenticating with the GitHub App